kirainmoe/beaglebone-temperature-monitor/README.md

 # License

-This project is my tutorial experiment in XMU IS&E, and it is MIT licensed.
+This project is my tutorial experiment in XMU.
+It is MIT licensed.